JasonSome/cpmm-trading/hpc_files/instructions.md

-# Running the code on Ginsburg
+# Running the Code on Ginsburg

 ## Logging In